Handle A Facebook Interaction

 - Select an account from the drop-down list.

-- Attach an image to an unsolicited outbound post.
-To attach an image, click the Add Picture icon , then use the resulting dialog box to navigate to the desired file.
+- Attach an image to outbound public posts and comments.
+To attach an image, click the Send File icon , then use the resulting dialog box to navigate to the desired file.
 This icon appears below the text box.
+ImportantCurrently, you cannot send attachments without text as a reply to public posts and comments due to a limitation.

 - Edit an outbound post or comment: Open the item from the History and click the Edit button.